tauthethirtythird/io_qp2_rule_kor/readme.md

 There are a total of 9 mods, each corresponding with a special effect that can be individually toggled, with the setting having them as Tarot Cards, a description will be written after the mod name below, there will also be a table for convenience at the end of the chapter

-((translation note: in the original readme "Garbage" in "Messier Garbage, Volatile Garbage, Double Hole Garbage" are omitted but to reflect more accurately to that of in-game I'll keep them for now))

 ### Expert Mode (The Emperor)

 - Harder to receive altitude and experience